 Provides tailored consultation services on how to effectively engage patient and community stakeholders in research and outreach programming.
 Services include Community Advisors on Research Design and Strategies (CARDS)®, and tailored training programs for community/patient advisory groups among others.

 Assists in routing, approval, and negotiation of applications and agreements related to extramural funding on the UW campus.
 WISPER provides the data necessary to record information sufficient for internal tracking and reporting purposes and facilitates the Generation of Awards in the new PeopleSoft Grants system.

 Creates digital media to visualize complex processes, data, and/or abstract concepts to target both general and specialized audiences.
-Services include 3-D modelling and animation, illustration and graphic design, and video services: documentation and script writing; field and studio video production; lecture and presentation recording; editing; file transfer and DVD/Blu-Ray authoring; and ADA-compliant closed-captioning services.
+Services range from 3-D modeling and animation to documentation and script writing to file transfer and DVD/Blu-Ray authoring.

 A web content management service that enables you to easily deliver an engaging online experience for students, potential students, parents, faculty, staff, and interested visitors.
-WiscWeb CMS provides website authoring, collaboration and administration tools designed to allow users with little knowledge of web programming languages or markup languages to create and manage the site’s content with relative ease.
+WiscWeb CMS provides website authoring, collaboration and administration tools designed to allow users with a range of skill levels to create and manage the site’s content.